Walter White (Breaking Bad): Part 2

 Realizing his copy of Leaves of Grass is missing and that a tracker has been placed on his car, Walter deduces Hank has discovered his criminal activities.
 Walter confronts him at Hank's house, and Hank accuses him of being Heisenberg, which Walter neither confirms nor denies.
 Walter says that his cancer is back and he will likely be dead in six months, making an arrest pointless.
 Hank says they can talk if Walter gives custody of his children to Skyler, Marie and Hank, but Walter refuses and tells Hank to "tread lightly".
 Walter attempts to discourage Hank from investigating him further by crafting a fake confessional videotape claiming Hank is Heisenberg.

 Walter buries his money in seven barrels on the Tohajiilee Indian Reservation and convinces Jesse to go into a relocation program.
 While waiting to be picked up, Jesse deduces that Walter poisoned Brock.
 Jesse attempts to burn down Walter's house in retaliation, but Hank stops him and suggests they work together to bring down Walter.
 With Hank's help, Jesse lures Walter into a trap by claiming to have found his money.
 Walter makes arrangements with Jack and his men to kill Jesse, in exchange for promising to help teach Todd how to cook meth.
-When Walter realizes Jesse is with Hank, he tries to call off the deal to protect Hank but is subdued by Hank and his DEA partner, Steven Gomez (Steven Michael Quezada).
+When Walter realizes Jesse is with Hank, he tries to call off the deal to protect Hank but is subdued by Hank and his DEA partner Steven Gomez (Steven Michael Quezada).
 Just then, Jack and his men arrive and fire on the group, killing Gomez and wounding Hank; Jack then executes Hank, despite Walter pleading for his brother-in-law's life.
 Jack's men take all but one barrel of Walter's money and abduct Jesse; as Jesse is taken away, Walter spitefully tells him that he watched Jane die.

 Walter tries to persuade Skyler and Walter Jr. to go on the run with him, but they refuse.
 He kidnaps Holly, but has a moment of conscience and leaves her to be found and returned.
 He calls Skyler, knowing that the police are listening in, and berates her for failing to follow his orders, as a way of clearing her of involvement in his crimes.
 Walter then goes into hiding, along with Saul, waiting for Ed the "Disappearer" (Robert Forster) to set up a new identity for Walter.
-A scene in the final Better Call Saul episode, "Saul Gone", shows Walter mocking Saul's legal ability and saying Saul was always a sleazy lawyer; this dovetails with the scenes in final Breaking Bad scene between them, where Saul is shown coldly ignoring Walter's empty threats and severing ties between them before leaving for his new life in Omaha, Nebraska.
+A scene in the final Better Call Saul episode, "Saul Gone", shows Walter mocking Saul's legal ability and saying Saul was always a sleazy person; this dovetails with the final Breaking Bad scene between them, where Saul is shown coldly ignoring Walter's empty threats and severing ties between them before leaving for his new life in Omaha, Nebraska.
 Eventually, Ed helps to set up Walter to live in isolation in New Hampshire.